Genymobile/gnirehtet/README.md

     ./gnirehtet stop [serial]

+On Windows, the server is started in a separate window.
+To stop it, either close the window or kill the server from anywhere:

+    gnirehtet killserver     # stop the relay server only gnirehtet kill [serial]  # also stop the client

 The _serial_ parameter is required only if `adb devices` outputs more than one device.

 For advanced options, call `./gnirehtet` without arguments to get more details.

-### On Windows

-Make sure you have installed Java and adb (included with android studio) on your system.
-Run 'gnirehtet.cmd rt' to start and 'gnirehtet.cmd kill' to stop.

 ## Run manually

 The `gnirehtet` script just exposes an interface for calling simple commands.
-You can call them manually (especially if you use _Windows_, in that case, replace `adb` by `adb.exe`).
+You can call them manually.

+_Note: On Windows, replace `adb` by `adb.exe`._

 To start the relay server: